roccomuso/iot-433mhz/README.md

     or
     sudo npm install iot-433mhz -g --unsafe-perm   (if installing from npm)

+Note: the reason for using the `--unsafe-perm` option is that when node-gyp tries to recompile any native libraries (eg. serialport) it tries to do so as a "nobody" user and then fails to get access to certain directories.
+Allowing it root access during install allows the dependencies to be installed correctly during the upgrade.

 If running on different platforms follow the platform-specific setup below:

 ## Browser Support